zrepl/zrepl/README.md

 For a full **code coverage** profile, run `make test-go COVER=1 && sudo make test-platform && make cover-merge`.
 An HTML report can be generated using `make cover-html`.

-**Code generation** is triggered by `make generate`.
-Generated code is committed to the source tree.

-### Build & Release Process

-**The `Makefile` is catering to the needs of developers & CI, not distro packagers**.
-It provides phony targets for
-* local development (building, running tests, etc)
-* building a release in Docker (used by the CI & release management)
-* building .deb and .rpm packages out of the release artifacts.

-**Build tooling & dependencies** are documented as code in `lazy.sh`.
-Go dependencies are then fetched by the go command and pip dependencies are pinned through a `requirements.txt`.
+### Circle CI

-**We use CircleCI for continuous integration**.
+We use CircleCI for automated build & test pre- and post-merge.

 There are two workflows:

 * `ci` runs for every commit / branch / tag pushed to GitHub.
   It is supposed to run very fast (<5min and provides quick feedback to developers).
   It runs formatting checks, lints and tests on the most important OSes / architectures.
-  Artifacts are published to minio.cschwarz.com (see GitHub Commit Status).

 * `release` runs
   * on manual triggers through the CircleCI API (in order to produce a release)
   * periodically on `master`

-  Artifacts are published to minio.cschwarz.com (see GitHub Commit Status).
+Artifacts are stored in CircleCI.

+### Releasing

-**Releases** are issued via Git tags + GitHub Releases feature.
+Releases are issued via Git tags + GitHub Releases feature.
 The procedure to issue a release is as follows:
 * Issue the source release:
   * Git tag the release on the `master` branch.